-Legislators also reformed the state's workers' compensation law to ensure a fairer and impartial relationship between the worker and employer with provisions to better define the employee's choice of physician, implement stronger measures against workplace drug and alcohol use, and increase certain benefits.
-The changes boost Mississippi's reputation as a place to do business and strengthen the state's new grading system for schools based on A, B, C, D, and F.
+Legislators also reformed the state's workers' compensation law to ensure a fairer and impartial relationship between the worker and employer with provisions to better define the employee's choice of physician, implement stronger measures against workplace drug and alcohol use and increase certain benefits.
+The changes boost Mississippi's reputation as a place to do business and strengthen the state's right-to-work policies.